What is inspected?

 How do I obtain a roadworthy Certificate?

-To get a roadworthy certificate for your vehicle, simply make a booking, drop your car off and we do the rest.
+To get a roadworthy certificate for your vehicle, simply make a booking, drop your car off and we will do the rest.

 What isn’t checked

 The roadworthiness test isn’t a check of the mechanical reliability or general condition of a vehicle.
 A Certificate of Roadworthiness does not mean that:

 - the vehicle is in top condition without any wear or deterioration

 - non-safety related accessories (such as the air conditioner, rear window demister and rear-window wipers) are working